 On the back end, Google provides insights for you as a business owner.
 It lets you see when people are searching for your business or services.
 Insights gives you information and suggestions around optimizing customer engagement and data to help you make informed decisions about your business.

 It’s also important to note that you don’t actually need a physical location in order to claim your profile.
-Even if you are entirely online, you can still claim the benefits of having a profile and optimizing for local search even if customers can’t come visit you in person.
+Even if you are entirely online, you can still claim the benefits of managing a Google My Business profile and optimizing it for local search even if customers can’t come visit you in person.

-How to Set Up Your Google My Business Profile
+4 Ways to Manage Your Google My Business Profile

 Step 1: Login